A timeless retirement

 Rana Gorgani made me want to practice Sufi dance.

-Before knowing her through the Sufi parties she organizes in Paris, I was interested from afar in this practice.
+Before knowing her through the Sufi parties she organized in Paris, I was interested from afar in this practice.

 I have now been following Rana’s teaching for a few years and I am still in awe of her generosity and creativity.